Animals that love you often try to sleep near you.

 There can be two different situations.
 Your dog may not have a pillow for itself.
 That can be a reason behind your dog trying to get your pillow.

-The other reason is that the dog actually prefers your pillow over his.
 Dogs love comfy things.
 That’s why it’s natural for them to get attached to a particular pillow.
+The other reason is that the dog prefers your pillow over his.

 That’s why you’ll need to consider this a possibility.